khaledGadelhaQ/CVision-api/README.md

 3. **Configure Firebase Authentication**:
    - Go to [Firebase Console](https://console.firebase.google.com)
    - Create a project → Project Settings → Service Accounts
-   - Generate new private key and add credentials to environment files
+   - Generate new private key and **save as `firebase.json` in project root**
+   - The app will automatically use `firebase.json` if present

 ### Environment Variables